Curraghs

-The Curraghs or Ballaugh Curraghs are a wetland in Ballaugh parish in the north-west of the Isle of Man.
+The Curragh or Ballaugh Curragh is a wetland in Ballaugh parish in the north-west of the Isle of Man.
 The area has a rich and varied biodiversity and is also the location of the Curraghs Wildlife Park, a zoo and nature reserve that incorporates the wetlands.

 History

 During the last ice age the area was covered in sheets of ice.
 When this ice retreated, a depression was left at the bottom of the northern hills and the wetlands were formed in this basin.

 Over the years the land has been used to graze animals and grow hay, one of the few exploitable crops suited to the conditions of the wetlands.
 The Curraghs has also been a valuable resource for humans, as well as providing aesthetic appeal; the area is rich in peat, which was used as a fuel in the island's homes.
 The nearby village of Kirk Michael was a great consumer of the peat in the Curraghs.

 It was the exploitation of peat that made the land slightly drier than it is today.
 When the practice of peat cutting was discontinued, the ditches in the area filled with water and bogs were formed.

 In the 1930s, the Manx government intended to make a profit by growing New Zealand flax on the Curraghs.
 This plan failed, but in the 1950s the government pressed ahead with another plan to drain the Curraghs, so that the area could be extensively farmed.
 However, with the land 15 m above sea level, it was decided that it was not economically viable to drain the wetlands.

 In 1963, much of the area came under the control of the Manx government, and two years later the 26 acre Curraghs Wildlife Park was opened.
 In 1990, protection of the government-controlled area was transferred to Manx National Heritage; and in 2006 about 477 acres, or 193 hectares, of the Curragh became a designated Ramsar site.
-This refers to an organisation devoted to conserving important areas of wetland worldwide.
+This means that the site is a globally important area of wetland habitat.